MAKIO135/svg5.js/README.md

 - `scale()` scale(n) for uniform scale or scale(x, y).
 - `push()` start a new drawing state.
 - `pop()` restore previous state.

+### Render SVG
+- `render(parentCSSSelector)`
+You can specify a CSS selector as third parameter to let the library know where to append the SVG.
+By default, SVG is appended to the `body` of the page.

 ### Save SVG file
 - `save()`